urbanjost/apps/README.md

 A collection of small fpm(1) projects that use the GPF (General Purpose Fortran) modules to build utility programs.

-These are generally miscellaneout small utility programs that are low activity that are unlikely to garner enough traffic to justify a separate repository.
+These are generally miscellaneous small utility programs that are low activity that are unlikely to garner enough traffic to justify a separate repository.

 There is no simple hierarchy in github repositories that I found useful and the